What is palm oil?

 This approach is supported by The World Wildlife Fund (WWF) and further information can be found here.

 Creating a sustainable palm oil industry in Latin America

-Roughly 40% of the palm oil that we source originates from Latin America where the palm oil industry is less developed than in south-east Asia.
+Roughly 40% of the palm oil that we source originates from Latin America where the palm oil industry is growing fast.
 Together with our oil supplier, Olenex, we are determined that as the industry grows, it does so in a sustainable way.

 Our commitment to creating a completely sustainable palm oil industry is reflected in our sponsorship of Project Mariposa.
 This programme enables growers to manage their palm trees sustainably, supporting thousands of families on their path to develop, improve and maintain their sustainable production practices.

 Our work funds training programmes for smallholder farmers in Honduras, enabling them to progress towards full RSPO certification.

 Partnering with Chester Zoo to protect wildlife in Borneo